getnot/data-science/README.md

-# This is work in progress .
+# This is a work in progress .
+please update existing data if found some issue in my understanding.

 This repo can be used as beginner's steps for data science .
+As i am making it as journal while learning the same.
 This repo will provide courses from KAGGLE in simple and concise manner.

 Best Python cheat sheet : https://github.com/ehmatthes/pcc/releases/download/v1.0.0/beginners_python_cheat_sheet_pcc_all.pdf

-step 0 :
+step 0: first-ML-Model
 No one want to learn boring concepts and others theory , so we are going to start by making our first model.
-=> first-ML-Model

-step 1:
+step 1: validation
+going to validate created model.